UW-Advanced-Robotics-Lab/uwarl-barrett-ros-pkg/README.md

 ## Overview
 This is Barrett Technology's ROS repository wrapping Libbarrett's functionalities.
 Libbarrett is a real-time controls library written in C++ that runs Barrett Technology's products, including the WAM Arm and the BH8-282 BarrettHand.
-- The wam_robot stack is designed to be run on a WAM PC-104 or external control PC.
+- wam_robot stack is designed to be run on a WAM PC-104 or external control PC.
-- The wam_common stack is designed as the interface to communicate with the functionality exposed by the wam_node.
+- wam_common stack is designed as the interface to communicate with the functionality exposed by the wam_node.

 ### Pre-Requisites